 At that time, south of Jacksonville, the Sunset was the fourth train to serve Jacksonville-Miami along with the Silver Meteor, Silver Star and Silver Palm offering daily service and the Sunset only tri-weekly.

-Looking at ridership/load factor numbers, it was determined once the Orlando/Walt Disney World/SeaWorld/Universal Studios passengers detrained, the Sunset ran virtually empty down to Miami and the Hialeah coach yard.
+Looking at ridership/load factor numbers, it was determined once the Central Florida Orlando/Walt Disney World/SeaWorld/Universal Studios passengers detrained, the Sunset ran virtually empty down to Miami and the Hialeah coach yard.
 The traffic in either direction south of Orlando simply wasn’t there for the Sunset and coupled with difficulty maintaining schedules into Florida from the west, the Sunset south of Orlando was an unnecessary expense.

-Travel agents and Amtrak ticket agents figured out that Winter Park, adjoining Orlando to the north, was the ideal transfer point for passengers from the Florida Silver Service trains to the Sunset.
+Travel agents and Amtrak ticket agents figured out that Winter Park, adjoining Orlando from the north, was the ideal transfer point for passengers from the Florida Silver Service trains to the Sunset.
 Many also transferred in Jacksonville, but sitting in the vanilla Jacksonville station versus having the freedom of the Amtrak station in downtown Winter Park – in the middle of an actual delightful park – made Winter Park the ideal and happy transfer point.

 Through all of this, until the service was “suspended” after Hurricane Katrina, the Sunset had a decent feeder system with the Florida Service trains, both at Jacksonville and Winter Park.
 Passengers from south of Washington heading west rode the Florida trains and then connected with the Sunset.
 The same was true in reverse.
 It was a surprising amount of connecting business, further proving the point of how success through the matrix theory can be accomplished.